DevOps3124/AWS-Assignment-1/README.md

 - This will send an email to this provided email address, a click on the link to verify.
 - click the "Send a Test Email" button.
 This will let us put in a recipient's email address, a subject, and a message and send it.

-# STEP -2 Setup Lambda
+# STEP -2 Setup Lambda function
 - Create an IAM Role and configure it!
 1. From AWS console, go to the IAM service —> click on Policies in the side menu —> click on the "Create Policy" button.
 2. In the policy creation page, go to the JSON tab and paste the below defined  permissions, then click Next.